Web content, websites and online resources

 Most websites will use a content management systems (CMS) to manage online content–they automate web publications and their associated processes.

-However, some are created without automated content controls and they may not be able to support full and accurate records over their required retention periods.
+However, some are created without automated content controls and they may not be able to support complete and reliable records over their required retention periods.

 If you use a CMS or other web authoring software to manage your website and online resources, ensure: